serverless/dashboard/docs/nodejs.md

 The Serverless SDK automatically instruments the `console.error` method to capture errors.
-This makes instrumentation much easier as you may already be using `console.error` to dispaly the errors.
+This makes instrumentation much easier as you may already be using `console.error` to display the errors.

 This method can be used to capture `Error` objects, as well as any combination of strings.
 If only an `Error` object is provided, then the stack trace in